 The biggest secret fear I had about moving to Italy was that I would feel like a Big Fat American.
-That fear was realized at my very first doctor’s appointment this week.
+That fear was realized at my very first doctor’s appointment.
 I officially need to lose weight.

 The worse part?

-My poor husband had to be the one to tell me because my Italian is not strong enough yet to go to medical appointments on my own.
-By moving to Italy without fluently speaking Italian, I put my husband in the position of having to look me in the face and translate “you have to lose weight.”
+My poor husband had to be the one to tell me because my Italian is not strong enough to go to medical appointments on my own.
+By moving to Italy without speaking Italian fluently, I put my husband in the position of having to look me in the face and translate “you have to lose weight.”

 Italy vs America, Cultural Differences Around Weight

 To add insult to injury, the doctor’s instructions came without my stepping foot on the scale.
 The doctor knew by looking at me I’m above average.
 Over the years I thought I had learned to be comfortable with my body.
 Italy is going to challenge me on that.

 Anyone else hiding a little Quaratine15?
 During COVID lockdowns too much red wine, Robiola, and pasta.
 Before that in Portland it was too many IPAs.